-A malfunctioning heat pump can cause excessive energy use, and you may not know it until you get your electric bill.
+A malfunctioning heat pump can waste energy — and you may not know it until it’s too late.

-If you have a heat pump set to heat mode, make sure the outside compressor is operating when the indoor air handler is running.
-If the outside unit is not operating, the auxiliary resistance heat will automatically come on to heat your house; you won’t know the compressor is not operating because the house will be warm.
+If your heat pump is set to heat mode, make sure the outside compressor is operating when the indoor air handler is running.
+If the outside unit is not operating, the auxiliary resistance heat will automatically start running to heat your house; and you won’t necessarily realize the compressor isn’t working because your house will be warm.

-- Heat pump with auxiliary heat: If you increase the thermostat setting by more than two degrees, the auxiliary heating elements will come on to help the compressor create additional heat.
-Or if the system is not achieving the desired setting, the auxiliary heat will come on to help.
-The split temperature should be about 30 degrees depending on the amount of connected heating elements.
-Auxiliary heat will also operate during the system’s defrost cycle.
-If the system is having to defrost frequently, the thermostat should be switched to the emergency heat setting.
+Heat pump with auxiliary heat: At this setting, the “split” temperature should be about 30 degrees depending on the amount of connected heating elements.
+Auxiliary heat also runs during the system’s defrost cycle.
+If the system is having to defrost frequently, you may need to switch your thermostat setting to “emergency heat”.

-- Emergency heat: This setting is the most effective at creating heat when the outside temperature is below freezing.
-It also requires more electricity, so it’s more expensive to operate, but because it turns off the outside compressor and operates using only the resistance heating elements, it will achieve comfort and reduce wear and tear on the heat pump system.
-The split temperature in this setting should be well above 30 degrees, depending on the number of heating elements that are connected.
+Emergency heat: When the outside temperature is below freezing, this is the most effective setting.
+You’ll pay more to run it because it takes more electricity to operate, but it works well to achieve comfort and reduces wear and tear on your heat pump.
+The “split” temperature in this setting should be well above 30 degrees, depending on the number of heating elements connected.

-There are many variables that could impact each one of these functions — factory default parameter settings, adjustments made by your heating, ventilating and air conditioning contractor and how well your equipment performs.
-Try to find a knowledgeable HVAC contractor who will explain how your system works and help you get the most out of it.
+Many variables can impact each of these functions.
+If you have concerns about performance, hire a knowledgeable HVAC contractor to explain how your system works and help you get the most out of it.